-Have you ever stumbled across a random USB drive?
+Have you ever stumbled across a random or lost USB stick?

 What have you done with it?

 Or more importantly what would you do?

 The sensible side of us knows that it’s best to hand it in to lost property, authorities or to just bin it.

 However, as human beings we have a tendency to be a mix of the following attributes:

 - quick thinkers: however acting in haste we can often make poor decisions

 - curious: questioning what’s on it just niggles away at us, we have to have answers